Kamlarp/project-4/README.md

 Based on confusion matrix, Sensitivity (TP/TP+FN) is low, only 5%.
 The result indicate that the True Positive over Total actual positive case is very poor.

-Based on the decision treem, we see that weather have strong correlation, therefore we decide to do further feature engineering focusing on weather.
+Based on the decision tree, we see that month, latitude, and temperature have strong impact, and we decide to do further feature engineering  on temperature.

-##### Feature optimization after error analysis
-From the error analysis, we found that strong correlation between the temperature and the presence of virus. so we decide to add more features related weathers to improvde the performance.
 As a result we created 34 more features by creating the bin for each 8 Farenhiet degree of Tmax, Tmin, Tavg, and Wetbulb as features, for example, 'wetbulb_x_bin_bin8'

 ##### Final model tuning
-We apply new features on XG Boost, and the results are improved.
-AUC-ROC of both splited train and test data of SMOTE went to 0.6 from 0.58.
-And after submitting to Kaggle, the results also improved as well.
-Again the non-SMOTE actually got better score than SMOTE
+With additionl features which apply XG Boost, the results improved.
+Again the non-SMOTE actually got better score than SMOTE.

  ![](image/finalscore.png)

-#### Final model limitation
+#### the model challenges and limitation
-1) the pesticide spraying is not effective because it was done faraway from Trap especially, so the pray data is not usable.
+1) the pesticide spraying is not effective because it was done faraway from Trap especially, so the spray data is not usable.
 2) the train data is highly imbalance; the imbalance impact the prediction result.
 3) the train data is not continuous from year to year; we should have continous yearly data instead.
 4) the test data lack WnvPresent data; and the lack of this data make us unable to generate spatial feature such as